elixir-no-nels/apache-elixir-aai/README.md

 ```

-Last for lines should be uncommented if you want to run Apache over HTTPS.
+Last four lines should be uncommented if you want to run Apache over HTTPS.